andreaszabari/Join-Meet-Us/doc/manual-install.md

 You are now all set and ready to have your first meet by going to http://jitsi.example.com

 ## Enabling recording
-[Jibri](https://github.com/jitsi/jibri) is a set of tools for recording and/or streaming a Jitsi Meet conference.
+[Jibri](https://github.com/jitsi/jibri) is a set of tools for recording and/or streaming a Meet conference.